trey-capps/trey-capps.github.io/content/posts/happiness_analysis.md

 ## Overview
 Questions of interest:
 - What are the most important factors contributing to a person's happiness?
-- Do any specific regions to to be happier than others?
+- Do any specific regions to be happier than others?

-This project was based off Kaggle's World Happiness Report Dataset found [here](https://www.kaggle.com/datasets/unsdsn/world-happiness).
+This project was based on Kaggle's World Happiness Report Dataset found [here](https://www.kaggle.com/datasets/unsdsn/world-happiness).

 *To supplement this analysis a [Tableau Dashboard](https://public.tableau.com/app/profile/trey.capps/viz/HappinessAnalysis_16267395880800/Dashboard1) was created to help visualize region and country happiness for each year.*

 ## Explore Data
 ### Load Data
 Kaggle provides csv files for the years 2015 to 2019.
-Pandas can be used to load each years csv.
+Pandas can be used to load each year's csv file.

 2015 example below:
 ```
 df15 = pd.read_csv('2015.csv')
 ```
 ### Cleaning
 Once the datasets have been loaded, it appears the data structure is different for 2017, 2018, and 2019.
-Any dataset specific variable creation can be done before merging all datasets.
+Any dataset-specific variable creation can be done before merging all datasets.
 For years 2017 to 2019, the 'Region' column has not been given.
 This will be important for visualizations and may be considered for the model.
 We can use the Country-Region pairs from 2015 to see if we can impute this column.
 A simple function was made:
 ```
 region = df15.set_index('Country').to_dict()['Region']
 def find_region(df):